 Stable price range

-Increase or decrease in the amount of fossil fuel supply can directly affect price inflation.
+An increase or decrease in the amount of fossil fuel supply can directly affect price inflation.

 As for renewable energy sources, the cost of production depends upon the cost of infrastructure.
 It doesn’t depend on the inflated cost of the natural resources itself.
-Which means we don’t have to expect inflation in price, even if we extract the renewable resources in bulk.
+This means we don’t have to expect inflation in price, even if we extract the renewable resources in bulk.

 Lesser Greenhouse Gases (GHGs) emission